augiedoggie/TrackRunner/Assets/UserGuide/index.rst

    :align: center

-The context menu allows you to directly execute one of your saved commands as well as open the preferences or management window.
+The context menu allows you to directly execute one of your saved commands as well as open the settings or management window.

 ..